-Term Definition Storage Checkpoint (VxFS) Provides a consistent and stable view of a file system image and keeps track of modified data blocks since the last checkpoint.
-Unlike a mirror, a VxFS Storage Checkpoint does not create a separate copy of the primary or original data.
-It creates a block-by-block account that describes which blocks in the original data have changed from the instant the checkpoint was activated.
-A Storage Checkpoint stores its information in available space on the primary file system, not on a separate or designated device.
-(Also, the ls command does not list Storage Checkpoint disk usage; you must use the fsckptadm list command instead.)
-Third-Party Copy Device Has two meanings: A backup agent on the SAN that operates on behalf of backup applications.
+Term Definition Third-Party Copy Device Has two meanings: A backup agent on the SAN that operates on behalf of backup applications.
 The third-party copy device receives backup data from a disk that is attached to Fibre Channel and sends it to a storage device.
 The third-party copy device uses the SCSI Extended Copy command.
-The third-party copy device is sometimes called a copy manager, third-party copy engine, or data mover.
+The third-party copy device is sometimes called a Copy Manager, third-party copy engine, or data mover.
 In SAN hardware configurations, a third-party copy device can be implemented as part of a bridge, router, or storage device.
 The third-party copy device may or may not be the device to which the storage units are connected.
 An off-host backup method in NetBackup Snapshot Client that allows backups to be made by means of a backup agent on the SAN.
-UFS file system The UNIX File System (UFS), which is the default file system type on Sun Solaris.
+UFS file system The UNIX file system (UFS), which is the default file system type on Sun Solaris.
 The UFS file system was formerly the Berkeley Fast File System.
 VxMS (Veritas Federated Mapping Services) A library of routines (methods) used by NetBackup Snapshot Client to obtain the physical addresses of logical disk objects such as files and volumes.
 Volume A virtual device that is configured over raw physical disk devices (not to be confused with a NetBackup Media and Device Management volume).
-Consists of a block and character device.
+Consists of a block and a character device.
 If a snapshot source exists over a volume, NetBackup automatically uses a volume mapping method to map the volume to physical device addresses.
 Volume group A logical grouping of disks, created with the Veritas Volume Manager, to allow more efficient use of disk space.
 VxFS The Veritas extent-based File System (VxFS), designed for high performance and large volumes of data.
-VxVM The Veritas Volume Manager (VxVM), which provides logical volume management that can also be used in SAN environments.
+VxVM The Veritas Volume Manager (VxVM), which provides the logical volume management that can also be used in SAN environments.